TheDeanLab/GMIC/README.md

 Note - If you are operating this software on BioHPC, these dependencies are already installed.

 ## Installation Directions
-Clone the GMIC repository.
+- Clone the GMIC repository.
-Double-click on  <installQuickMIPDispStable.sh>
+- Navigate to the cloned repository
-Choose "run in terminal"
+- Double-click on  `installQuickMIPDispStable.sh` and choose "run in terminal"
-The command  will be available on every newly opened terminal window
+- The command  will be available on every newly opened terminal window